Deep-Learning-with-Jax/day_03_exercise_algebra/README.md

 #### Regression:
 The `src/pegel_bonn.py` file already contains code to pre-load the data for you.
 Make the Rhine level measurements your new vector $\mathbf{b}$.

+Study the scaling of the timestamp values.
+Is the range suitable for stable numerical computation?

-Generate a matrix A with m=2 using the timestamps for the data set and compute
+Generate a matrix A with n=2 using the timestamps for the data set and compute

 $$\mathbf{A}^{\dagger}\mathbf{b}.$$